pifroggi/vs_colorfix/README.md

 Must have a bit depth higher than 8 to avoid banding.

 __*reference_clip*__
-This is the clip where the colors are taken from.
+Clip where the colors are taken from.
 Must have a bit depth higher than 8 to avoid banding.

 __*blur_radius*__